Gyrification: Axonal tension

 An alternative theory suggests that axonal tension forces between highly interconnected cortical areas pull local cortical areas towards each other, inducing folds.
 This model has been criticised: A numerical computer simulation could not produce a biologically realistic folding pattern.
 One study showed that gyrification can be experimentally induced in the embryonic mouse, but at early stages in the absence of axonal connections.

 Differential tangential expansion

-More recently, the theory of differential tangential expansion has been proposed, stating that folding patterns of the brain are a result of different tangential expansion rates between different cortical areas.
+A later theory of differential tangential expansion has been proposed, stating that folding patterns of the brain are a result of different tangential expansion rates between different cortical areas.
 This is proposed to be due to areal differences in early progenitor division rates.

 Mechanical factors

 Cortical thickness

 Early conditions of the brain have a strong influence on its final level of gyrification.
 In particular, there is an inverse relationship between cortical thickness and gyrification.
 Areas of the brain with low values of thickness are found to have higher levels of gyrification.
 The reverse is also true, that areas of the brain with high values of thickness are found to have lower levels of gyrification.